 These days, female products are the pretty-in-pink ones, and they’re more expensive too.
 The pink tax typically refers to products (or services) that cost more for women than their equivalents cost for men.

-Pink tax examples of where women pay more
+Pink tax examples that show women pay more

 As you can see, the answer to "is the pink tax real" is an astounding yes!
 So, let’s break down the pink tax examples and which industries are the worst culprits.